tdwg/tcs2/docs/tcs-terms/README.md

 # how it was spelt in the basionym, Dicranum dicarpon.
 However, the combination
 # in Dicranoloma was originally spelt as 'Dicranoloma dicarpum' and that is
 # the spelling that has been consistently used for the last almost 120 years.
-# All records in GBIF will be as 'Dicranoloma dicarpum'.
+# All records in GBIF, for example, will be as 'Dicranoloma dicarpum'.
 ```

 [&lsqb;TaxonName-spellingCorrectionOf.ttl&rsqb;](../../examples/TaxonName-spellingCorrectionOf.ttl)&nbsp;[&lsqb;TaxonName-spellingCorrectionOf.jsonld&rsqb;](../../examples/TaxonName-spellingCorrectionOf.jsonld)